DataDog/documentation/content/en/integrations/guide/service-account-impersonation.md

 1. In Datadog, navigate to the [**Integrations** > **Google Cloud Platform**][10].
 2. Click on **Add GCP Account**.
 If you have no configured projects, you are automatically redirected to this page.
 3. If you have not generated a Datadog principal for your org, click the **Generate Principal** button.
-4. Copy your Datadog principal.
+4. Copy your Datadog principal and keep it for the next section.
    {{< img src="integrations/guide/service_account_impersonation/datadog-principal.png" alt="Create service account" style="width:70%;">}}
-   Keep this for the next section.
 5. In the box under **Add Service Account Email**, paste the email (for example, `<sa-name>@datadog-sandbox.iam.gserviceaccount.com`) associated with the Google service account.
 This email is listed under the **Service Account** > **Details** tab in your Google Cloud console.
 6. Click on **Verify and Save Account**.